Problem Solving Treatment (PST)

 The document below contains selected references demonstrating the efficacy of PST in primary care.

 Get Certified in PST

 We offer two tiers of PST training for licensed clinicians: a shorter Course in PST (Tier 1) and full PST certification (Tier 2).
 We encourage clinicians to pursue Tier 2: PST Certification, as skill-based practice and expert feedback are important to meeting fidelity standards.
 Notably, the evidence base for the effectiveness of PST has been demonstrated using clinicians at this level of clinical skill.
-For more information on the courses, including pricing and eligibility) click the links below, or download a detailed overview covering both PST training tiers.
+For more information on the courses (including pricing and eligibility) click the links below, or download a detailed overview covering both PST training tiers.

-PST Certification involves interactive online modules followed by individual phone-based practice sessions, 6 monthly group case presentation calls, and in-depth expert feedback on application of clinical skills based on session audiotape review.
+PST Certification involves online modules followed by individual simulated virtual visits, 6 monthly group case presentation calls, and in-depth expert feedback on application of clinical skills based on session audio recording review.

 Conflict of Interest Disclosure Information

-Training author, Anna Ratzliff, MD, PhD, receives royalties from Wiley Publishers.
-This financial relationship has been mitigated.
-There are no other relevant financial relationships to disclose for authors or planners of this content.
+There are no relevant financial relationships to disclose for authors or planners of this content.

 The certification process provided by the AIMS Center typically requires between 19 to 22 hours of clinician time over the course of seven months and requires demonstration of mastery of the technique.